Food: Taste

-Animals, specifically humans, typically have five different types of tastes: sweet, sour, salty, bitter, and umami.
-The differing tastes are important for distinguishing between foods that are nutritionally beneficial and those which may contain harmful toxins.
+Animals, specifically humans, typically have five different types of taste sense: sweet, sour, salty, bitter, and umami.
+The differing tastes are important for distinguishing between foods that are nutritionally beneficial and those which may contain toxins.
 As animals have evolved, the tastes that provide the most energy are the most pleasant to eat while others are not enjoyable, although humans in particular can acquire a preference for some substances which are initially unenjoyable.
 Water, while important for survival, has no taste.

-Sweetness is almost always caused by a type of simple sugar such as glucose or fructose, or disaccharides such as sucrose, a molecule combining glucose and fructose.
-Sourness is caused by acids, such as vinegar in alcoholic beverages.
-Sour foods include citrus, specifically lemons and limes.
+Sweetness is almost always caused by a type of simple sugar, such as glucose or fructose, or disaccharides, such as sucrose, a molecule combining glucose and fructose.
+Sourness is caused by acids, such as vinegar.
+Sour foods include citrus, especially lemons and limes.
 Sour is evolutionarily significant as it can signal a food that may have gone rancid due to bacteria.
 Saltiness is the taste of alkali metal ions such as sodium and potassium.
-It is found in almost every food in low to moderate proportions to enhance flavor.
-Bitter taste is a sensation considered unpleasant characterised by having a sharp, pungent taste.
-Unsweetened dark chocolate, caffeine, lemon rind, and some types of fruit are known to be bitter.
+It is found in almost every food in low to moderate proportions and enhances flavor.
+Bitter taste is a sensation considered unpleasant, caused by foods such as unsweetened dark chocolate, caffeine, lemon rind, and some types of fruit.
 Umami, commonly described as savory, is a marker of proteins and characteristic of broths and cooked meats.
 Foods that have a strong umami flavor include cheese, meat and mushrooms.

-While most animals taste buds are located in their mouth, some insects taste receptors are located on their legs and some fish have taste buds along their entire body.
-Dogs, cats and birds have relatively few taste buds (chickens have about 30), adult humans have between 2000 to 4000, while catfish can have more than a million.
+While most animals' taste buds are located in their mouths, some insects' taste receptors are located on their legs, and some fish have taste buds along their entire bodies.
+Dogs, cats, and birds have relatively few taste buds (a chicken has about 30), and an adult human has between 2000 and 4000, while a catfish can have more than a million.
 Herbivores generally have more than carnivores as they need to tell which plants may be poisonous.
 Not all mammals share the same tastes: some rodents can taste starch, cats cannot taste sweetness, and several carnivores (including hyenas, dolphins, and sea lions) have lost the ability to sense up to four of the five taste modalities found in humans.

 Digestion

-Food is broken into nutrient components through digestive process.
-Proper digestion consists of mechanical processes (chewing, peristalsis) and chemical processes (digestive enzymes and microorganisms).
+Food is broken into nutrient components through digestive processes.
+Proper digestion consists of mechanical processes (chewing, peristalsis) and chemical processes (the actions of digestive enzymes and microorganisms).
 The digestive systems of herbivores and carnivores are very different as plant matter is harder to digest.
-Carnivores mouths are designed for tearing and biting compared to the grinding action found in herbivores.
-Herbivores however have comparatively longer digestive tracts and larger stomachs to aid in digesting the cellulose in plants.
+Carnivores' mouths are designed for tearing and biting compared to the grinding action found in herbivores.
+Herbivores, however, have comparatively longer digestive tracts and larger stomachs to aid in digesting the cellulose in plants.